Project-Mahiru/MahiruShiinaJS/README.md

 TODO:

 - [ ] Finish dataset
-- [x] Find a way to ping HuggingFace model every 5 minutes, (maybe look into a time.sleep equivalent) [Pinging doesn't do anything, the model still goes offline]
 - [ ] Get a database and append all chat history to it (maybe try brain browser or mongodb)
 - [ ] Figure out a way to load a database to HuggingFace model
 - [x] add Dockerfile